paulkarpenko/us-code-ui/uscode/title-20-education/chapter-031-general-provisions-concerning-education.md

 (2) remands the decision to the Office.

-**(h) Publication of decisions as final agency actions** The Secretary shall publish decisions that have become final agency action under subsection (g) of this section in the Federal Register or in another appropriate publication within 60 days.
+**(h) Publication of decisions as final agency actions** The Secretary shall publish decisions that have become final agency action under subsection (g) in the Federal Register or in another appropriate publication within 60 days.

-**(i) Collection amounts and procedures** The amount of a preliminary departmental decision under subsection (a) of this section for which review has not been requested in accordance with subsection (b) of this section, and the amount sustained by a decision of the Office or the Secretary which becomes final agency action under subsection (g) of this section, may be collected by the Secretary in accordance with chapter 37 of title 31.
+**(i) Collection amounts and procedures** The amount of a preliminary departmental decision under subsection (a) for which review has not been requested in accordance with subsection (b), and the amount sustained by a decision of the Office or the Secretary which becomes final agency action under subsection (g), may be collected by the Secretary in accordance with chapter 37 of title 31.

 **(j) Compromise of preliminary departmental decisions; preconditions; notice requirements**